 Section 149 certificates & other property searches

-Find out about how land is zoned by viewing the 149 certificate or Council's Local Environment Plan (LEP).
+Find out about how land is zoned by viewing the 10.7 certificate, previously known as the 149 certificate or Council's Local Environment Plan (LEP).

 Notices & Orders